 - Emergency contact number: Montage’s emergency mobile phone is kept with the Youth Programme Manager.
 The number will be given out upon registration and must only be used if there are problems regarding the collection of children.
 Do not ring the office as there may not be anyone there.

 - Photographs/Recordings: MTA will take photographs or video of the students at work.
 These images will only be used for Montage marketing, press material and funding purposes and will be used for the website, local newspaper features, parents’ noticeboard and flyers.
 Please understand that these images will be used sensitively and photographers are police-checked.
 Please let us know if you do not want your or your child’s photograph taken.

 Food: Chewing gum/ fizzy drinks are strictly forbidden on the premises.
 No food is to be eaten in the music block.

 This is basic but essential and gives the students a sense of belonging, a sense of ritual and sense of dressing for something important – their class.
 Appropriate clothing as below is necessary for health and safety and child protection:

 - Students must not wear their school uniform to any class – MTA is not a school and wearing the correct Montage clothing gives a sense of belonging, allowing all to feel equal, healthy and safe.

-- Top: MTA T-shirt must be worn by all students, except Adults, Street Jazz and the Youth Theatre Company who wear their own clothes.
-T-shirts costs £8 each and they can be purchased in advance using this form.
-Your T-shirt will be ready to collect on your first day from the Courses Manager.
+- Top: MTA T-shirt must be worn by all students, except Adults, Street Dance 2 and the Youth Theatre Company who wear their own clothes.
+T-shirts costs £8 each and they can be purchased in advance or on site

 - Bottom: Tracksuit bottoms or leggings must be worn in dark blue, navy or black.
 No jeans or trousers, skirts or dresses are to be worn to any class – including the adults.